Armadillo Walkway Repairs Inc.

 Q: Is this the same method used by the City of Saskatoon to repair sidewalks?

+A: Yes.
 We use city approved methods for crack repair and trip hazard removal.
 However a specific repair may require a modified approach which is more appropriate.

 Please contact Armadillo if you have any further questions.